-All medications must be turned into the Health Officer at check-in.
+All medications must be turned into the Health Officer at check-in, ONLY ONE Weeks' worth & in its original containers!
+MAKE SURE MEDS ARE NOT EXPIRED!
 Medication that must remain with the Scout i.e. inhalers, bee sting kits, etc. must be shown to the Health Officer.
 These medications will remain in the Scouts possession.
 It is the responsibility of the Scout and the Scoutmaster to see that the Scout reports to the Health Lodge to receive his medication.
 IT IS NOT THE RESPONSIBILITY OF THE RESERVATION HEALTH OFFICER.